Streptocarpella saxorum ‘Concord Blue’

 Summary

-Streptocarpella saxorum ‘Concord Blue’ produces graceful sprays of rich blue-violet flowers that rise just above its velvety evergreen leaves.
-Once mature, plants flower repeatedly through much of the year, creating consistent color without demanding care.
+Streptocarpella saxorum ‘Concord Blue’ produces sprays of delicate flowers that rise just above velvety evergreen leaves.
+Once established, plants bloom repeatedly through much of the growing season, creating steady color without demanding care.

-Its naturally cascading habit makes it especially well suited to hanging baskets, elevated planters, and plant stands where the foliage and flowers can spill gently over the edges.
-In warm climates, it can also be grown outdoors year-round in protected locations.
+Its naturally trailing habit makes it especially well suited to hanging baskets and elevated containers where stems can spill gently over the edges.
+In warm climates, it can also be grown outdoors year-round in protected areas.

 Care